 Nearly all of my teaching materials are shared on course websites that are public.
 I have also recently worked hard to use as many open, public and freely available resources in my own courses as possible, such as online texts, videos, and podcasts.
 In this way I not only have been able to save students money, but also to include numerous kinds of works in my courses, rather than only written texts.
 In Arts One we record many of our lectures and post them on YouTube, and student and professor blog posts are collected and posted (along with the lecture videos and our course Twitter stream) at: http://artsone-open.arts.ubc.ca.
 For the past year I have been in charge of keeping that website running (and will do so for the foreseeable future).

 Because of my work in these areas I have become a leader in open education at UBC and beyond, being invited to speak about it, facilitating courses about it, and more.
 I received a fellowship from BCcampus to be a “Faculty Fellow” with the BCcampus Open Textbook program from 2014-2015 (http://open.bccampus.ca), through which I engaged in advocacy, raising awareness, and doing research around open textbooks and other OER.
 Please see this article for reports from the faculty fellows after our year was completed.
 I also received an OER Research Fellowship from the Open Education Group for 2015-2017, to do research on open textbooks.
-I am currently in the process of finalizing research publications from my work through that fellowship.
+Please see the publications section of my CV for articles published in 2017 as a result of this fellowship.

 Please see my CV for workshops and other presentations I have done on open education at UBC and beyond.